 - Global Sourcing Manager

 Global sourcing managers supervise personnel who source goods and materials overseas.
-They maintain close working relationships with vendors and suppliers around the world, and communicate their organization’s goals to ensure a frictionless sourcing process.
-Global sourcing manager positions usually require an extensive business background and fluency in at least one foreign language.
+They maintain close working relationships with vendors and suppliers around the world and communicate their organization's goals to ensure a seamless sourcing process.
+Global sourcing managers typically need an extensive business background and fluency in at least one foreign language.

 - Global Marketing Manager

-Global marketing managers work for multinational organizations in a wide range of industries.
-They oversee a company’s global marketing budget, facilitate overseas development, and maintain close relationships with international partners.
+Global marketing managers work for multinational organizations in a variety of industries.
+They oversee a company's global marketing budget, facilitate overseas development, and maintain close relationships with international partners.
 At least five years of marketing experience and an MBA are often required for these positions.

 - Risk Management Analyst

-At organizations outside the financial sector, risk management analysts evaluate various types of data to help their company minimize financial risks and avoid setbacks.
+Risk management analysts evaluate various types of data to help their companies minimize financial risks and avoid setbacks.
 These datasets may include liability insurance options and claims, as well as HR-related factors like employee injuries and terminations.
-Within financial institutions, analysts evaluate investment opportunities, financial products, and broader organizational strategies.
+Within financial institutions, analysts evaluate investment opportunities, financial products, and organizational strategies.

 - Senior Risk Manager

-While the day-to-day duties of senior risk managers vary by employer, they generally evaluate their company’s operations to pinpoint and mitigate various financial and legal risks.
+While the day-to-day duties of senior risk managers vary by employer, these professionals generally evaluate a company's operations to pinpoint and mitigate various financial and legal risks.
 Targets of their investigations include unacceptable workplace conditions, theft, fraud, and unethical business practices.
-A degree in fields like economics, finance, or statistics is often required, as well as extensive experience.
+A degree in economics, finance, or statistics is often required for these roles.